 Equipment and home adaptations (occupational therapy)

-Occupational therapy (OT) can help support you if you’re living with illness, old age, frailty or disability.
+Our occupational therapy team can help support you if you’re living with illness, old age, frailty or disability.

-Occupational therapy can help you with practical tasks like:
+Occupational therapy (OT) helps with practical tasks like:

-• managing your personal care, like washing yourself, getting dressed, or getting on and off the toilet
+• managing your personal care (washing yourself, getting dressed, or getting on and off the toilet)

 • making food or drinks